binance/binance-spot-api-docs/testnet/errors.md

 "Filter failure: MAX_NUM_ORDERS" | Account has too many open orders on the symbol.
 "Filter failure: MAX_NUM_ALGO_ORDERS" | Account has too many open stop loss and/or take profit orders on the symbol.
 "Filter failure: MAX_NUM_ICEBERG_ORDERS" | Account has too many open iceberg orders on the symbol.
+"Filter failure: MAX_NUM_ORDER_AMENDS" | Account has made too many amendments to a single order on the symbol.
+"Filter failure: MAX_NUM_ORDER_LISTS" | Account has too many open order lists on the symbol. |
 "Filter failure: TRAILING_DELTA" | `trailingDelta` is not within the defined range of the filter for that order type.
 "Filter failure: EXCHANGE_MAX_NUM_ORDERS" | Account has too many open orders on the exchange.
 "Filter failure: EXCHANGE_MAX_NUM_ALGO_ORDERS" | Account has too many open stop loss and/or take profit orders on the exchange.
 "Filter failure: EXCHANGE_MAX_NUM_ICEBERG_ORDERS" | Account has too many open iceberg orders on the exchange.
-"Filter failure: MAX_NUM_ORDER_AMENDS" | Account has made too many amendments to a single order on the symbol.
+"Filter failure: EXCHANGE_MAX_NUM_ORDER_LISTS" | Account has too many open order lists on the exchange.